OsCrAndX/proyecto_1/README.md

 # proyecto_1
-The following project is about python miniprojects
+The following project is about python miniprojects.